 Best Casio Keyboard for Dance Music

-The CTK-3500 is a 61-key, touch sensitive, portable keyboard that comes with its own power supply, and it can also be used with battery power.
+The CTK-3500 is a 61-key, touch sensitive, portable digital piano that comes with its own power supply, and it can also be used with battery power.

 This is a great keyboard for anyone who is into dance music, and it even has a Dance Music Mode with 50 built-in dance rhythms.
 It has a 48-note polyphony keyboard, so even when you are playing fast or intricate pieces, you are not going to end up dropping notes.
 It is also an excellent choice for beginners, with the Step-Up Lesson System.

 Casio may not be one of the oldest names in keyboards, but it is one of the most well-known, and one of the most popular.

 The first Casio keyboard, the Casiotone 201, was introduced to the world in 1980, and even though it didn’t have a lot of features, it quickly became popular all over the world.
 From there, Casio began developing keyboards that had a multitude of cool feature that can only be created through digital instrument technology.